 Capital Gains Tax (CGT) is the tax which becomes payable when you sell, gift, exchange or transfer an asset.
 The tax is payable on the gain you make, not the amount you receive in exchange for the item.
-Tax is paid at two different rates, either 18% or 28% depending on your circumstances.
+Tax is paid at two different rates: either 18% or 28% on residential property, depending on the your circumstances, or 10% and 20% on all other assets, again depending on your circumstances.

 There are ways to minimise the amount of tax payable in such circumstances and our personal law solicitors can advise you on this.